ez-angular/ez-breadcrumbs/README.md

 })
 export class AppComponent { }
 ```

+### Setting the breadcrumbs

-Finally, in your routed components use the `breadcrumb` function in the constructor to set the label of the component's breadcrumb.
+In your routed components use the `breadcrumb` function within the constructor to set the label of the component's breadcrumb.

 ```typescript
 import { Component } from '@angular/core';